tkrajina/yapd/README.md

     __dbg(get_defined_vars();

-Start the script, the **inspect.php** process should look like:
+Start the script, the **inspect.php** (we have started it earlier) process should now look like:

     $ ./inspect.php
     Waiting for debug...
     ?

-With CLI scripts you can debug without running **inspect.php** with the following code:
+With CLI scripts you can debug without running **inspect.php**.
+Just enter the following code:

     require_once 'yapd/dbg.php';
     __dbg_and_inspect(get_defined_vars());